Ghagra choli

-Ghagra choli (also known as lehenga choli and chaniya choli) is a type of skirt and blouse pair of ethnic clothing for women from India, notably in the Indian states of Rajasthan, Gujarat, Madhya Pradesh, Uttar Pradesh, Bihar, Haryana, Punjab, Himachal Pradesh, Uttarakhand, Jammu and Kashmir and southern Nepal in Terai plains.
+Ghagra choli (also known as lehenga choli and chaniya choli) is a type of skirt and blouse pair of ethnic clothing for women from India, notably in the Indian states of Rajasthan, Sindh,Gujarat, Madhya Pradesh, Uttar Pradesh, Bihar, Haryana, Punjab, Himachal Pradesh, Uttarakhand, Jammu and Kashmir and southern Nepal in Terai plains.
 In Punjab, the lehenga is traditionally worn with a kurti.
 It is a combination of the ghagra or lehenga (long skirt) and the choli (blouse).
 In contemporary and modern usage lehenga choli is the widely used term by fashion designers, trend setters, and boutiques in India, since ghagra is synonymous with the half-slip (petticoat) worn as an undergarment below the sari.

 Terms and history

 Gupta-period depiction of women in ancient form of gagra and long choli, 320 CE–550 CE, Uttar Pradesh, India.

 Historically, the gagra choli evolved from the three-piece attire worn by women in ancient India.
 The attire consisted of the antriya lower garment, the uttariya veil worn over the shoulder or head and stanapatta a chest band, which is mentioned in Sanskrit literature and Buddhist Pali literature during the 6th century B.C.